Blog Post Thumbnail

 Tactic presents itself as an all-in-one tool for managing the modern office.
 It combines desk booking, room scheduling, and visitor management into a single, cohesive platform.
 This integrated approach helps streamline office operations and provides a unified experience for both employees and guests.
 Tactic’s pricing is straightforward, starting at $3 per desk per month, and it offers a 14-day free trial for companies to explore its full range of capabilities.
 It’s a strong candidate for businesses looking for a single solution to handle multiple aspects of their workplace management.

-Rolling Out Your Hot Desking Plan
+How to Launch Your Hot Desking Plan Successfully

 Switching to hot desking is more than just a logistical change; it’s a cultural shift.
 A successful rollout hinges on thoughtful planning and clear communication.
 When you bring your team along on the journey, you can build a flexible system that everyone feels good about using.
 The key is to be proactive, anticipate questions, and create a framework that supports your team's needs from day one.
 By focusing on policies, training, and communication, you can make the transition smooth and effective.